oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/docs.en.md

 # What is Roundcube?
 Roundcube is a free and open source webmail software that provides all the functionalities you would expect from an email client: full support for MIME and HTML messages, multiple sender identities, address book with groups and LDAP connectors, threaded message listing, spell checking, support for access control lists (ACL), import/export functions and support for PGP encryption among many other features.

-Through the following tutorial, we will learn how to use **Roundcube** and get to know all its features.
+Through the following tutorial, we will learn how to use **Roundcube** and get to know its features.

 ----